EdGemmill/JSReactApps/javascript_bites/04_event_listeners.md

  * Explain how we can use JavaScript code to respond to user interactions on the web page
  * Use JavaScript event listeners to run code when the user interacts with the page (e.g clicking on a button)

- ## Prerequisites
-This section relies on knowledge of a few topics you have covered before, that you may want to refresh yourself on before you continue, or look back to if there is something here you don't understand.
-These are:
- * CSS Selectors
- * Anonymous functions
- * Passing functions as arguments

 ## On Event listeners

 In JavaScript, we can attach what is called an event listener to a DOM element.
 The "listener" is a function that will be called whenever the event "happens".